helm/helm-www/docs/overview.md

 #### Post-renderers implemented as plugins
 Post-renderers are implemented as plugins.
 With this change, it is no longer possible to pass an executable directly to `helm render --post-renderer`, but a plugin name must be passed.
 This might require updates to existing any post-renderer workflows.

+#### Registry login does not accept full URLs
+The `helm registry login` command must be done with the domain name only in v4.
+This is so login can be scoped at different levels on a registry in the future.

 ### New Features

 #### Plugin System Overhaul